Twelfth Doctor

 The Twelfth Doctor is an incarnation of the Doctor, the protagonist of the British science fiction television series Doctor Who.
 He is portrayed by Scottish actor Peter Capaldi in three series as well as four specials.
-As with previous incarnations of the Doctor, the character has also appeared in other Doctor Who spin-offs both during and after the character's televised appearances.
+As with previous incarnations of the Doctor, the character has also appeared in other Doctor Who spin-offs, both during and after the character's televised appearances.

-Within the series' narrative, the Doctor is a millennia-old alien Time Lord from the planet Gallifrey who travels in time and space in the TARDIS, frequently with companions.
-When they are about to die, the Doctor regenerates; as a result, the physical appearance and personality of the Doctor changes.
-Capaldi's portrayal of the Doctor starts out as a spiky, brusque, contemplative, and pragmatic character who conceals his emotions in the course of making tough and sometimes ruthless decisions.
-Over time, he becomes kinder, compassionate, and more openly showcases his selflessness.
-Preceded in regeneration by the Eleventh Doctor (Matt Smith), he is followed by the Thirteenth Doctor (Jodie Whittaker).
+The Doctor is an extraterrestrial being from a humanoid species known as Time Lords from the planet Gallifrey.
+The Doctor travels through space and time using a time travelling spaceship called the TARDIS and frequently travels with companions.
+When a Time Lord is fatally injured or weakened by old age, their cells regenerate into a new body, while they retain their memories, their personality changes.
+The different portrayals of the Doctor function as distinct stages within a single, continuous narrative.
+Capaldi's portrayal of the Doctor is initially a spiky, brusque, contemplative, and pragmatic character who conceals his emotions in the course of making tough and sometimes ruthless decisions.
+Very quickly, however, he becomes extremely humanitarian and compassionate, and more openly showcases his selflessness.
+Preceded in regeneration by the Eleventh Doctor, he is followed by the Thirteenth Doctor.

-This incarnation's companions include school teacher Clara Oswald (Jenna Coleman), who also travelled with his previous incarnation, for his first two series; and for his final series, canteen assistant, student and the Doctor's (disguised as a university professor) mentee Bill Potts (Pearl Mackie) and humanoid cyborg Nardole (Matt Lucas).
+This incarnation's companions include school teacher Clara Oswald, who also travelled with his previous incarnation, for his first two series; and for his final series, university canteen assistant Bill Potts and humanoid cyborg Nardole.
 He also made a guest appearance in the Doctor Who spin-off series Class, appearing in the show's first episode.